ryanchrypto/ryanchrypto/docs/about/about-timeline.md

-### 2018 - present
+## 2018 - present

 ![ryan christoffersen](/img/profile_3.jpg)

-researching cooperative governance models and decentralized web technologies, learning about sustainable agriculture and organic farming
+researching cooperative governance models and new use cases for blockchain protocols, learning about ecosystems and small-scale farming

-software developer, developer relations, and protocol researcher for small teams specializing in tools and infrastructure for the web3 ecosystem
+software developer, developer relations, and protocol researcher for small teams specializing in tools and infrastructure for the blockchain ecosystem

-### 2014 - 2018
+## 2014 - 2018

 ![ryan christoffersen](/img/profile_2.jpg)